 - Email: firstname.lastname@example.org

-Once you have discussed which events should be blocked with an Alert Logic analyst, you can find those events and block them within the UI.
-Navigate to the UI homepage and follow these steps:
+Once you have discussed which events should be blocked with an Alert Logic analyst, you can find those events and block them within the console.
+Log in to the Alert Logic console and follow these steps:

 - Find Threat Manager on the left hand side of the page.
 Under Threat Manager, choose Blocking Configuration.